 Where do you claim bank fees on taxes?

 The specific location for claiming banking fees on your taxes varies depending on the type of business you operate and the tax form you use.
-In general, for most businesses, deductible bank fees are claimed as ordinary business expenses on your business tax return.
+In general, you would claim bank account fees under "Other Expenses" on Schedule C or the appropriate section of your business tax return, depending on your entity type.

 Are bank fees considered a business expense?